You can get from Lisbon to Madrid by train, bus or flight.

-However, we recommend checking specific travel dates for your route to Madrid from Lisbon as scheduled services by flight or coach can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey between Lisbon and Madrid as scheduled services by coach, flight, ferry or train can vary by season or day of the week.

-These are the most popular departure and arrival points for travellers from Lisbon to Madrid:
+These are the most popular departure and arrival points when travelling from Lisbon to Madrid:

 Yes, there are direct services available between Lisbon and Madrid with the following travel operators: